Hossam Hassan

-Hassan represented the national team in the 1990 World Cup and seven Africa Cup of Nations tournaments.
-He is regarded as one of the best players in African football history and is the third most capped player in men's international football.
+Hassan represented the national team in the 1990 FIFA World Cup and seven Africa Cup of Nations tournaments.
+He is regarded as one of the best players in African football history and is the 15th most capped player in men's international football.
+A prolific scorer, he is the 2nd in the list of the Egyptian Premier League's all-time top scorers.
+Hassan is considered one of his country's best players of all time.

 Club career

-Other than two spells abroad in Switzerland and Greece, Cairo-born Hassan played mainly for hometown's Al Ahly, for which he made his first-team debuts aged 18, playing his last match for the club sixteen years later.
-He ranked first in the club in several categories and won a total of 25 titles with it, including 11 leagues; he was only one of two players ever to find the net in derbies for each team.
+Other than two spells abroad in Switzerland and Greece, the Cairo-born Hassan played mainly for his hometown's Al Ahly, for which he made his first-team debut aged 18; he played his last match for the club sixteen years later.
+He ranked first in the club in several categories and won a total of 25 titles with it, including 11 leagues; he was one of only two players ever to find the net in derbies for each team.